-The cheerful crowd wants a thank you speech from Mrs. Mayor Starks, but Joe doesn’t let Janie speak, saying that he didn’t marry her for her speaking ability and her place is in the home.
+The cheerful crowd wants a thank-you speech from Mrs. Mayor Starks, but Joe doesn’t let Janie speak, saying that he didn’t marry her for her speaking ability and her place is in the home.

-Janie didn’t really care to make a speech, but it bothers her Joe didn’t even give her a chance to decide.
+Janie didn’t really care to make a speech, but it bothers her that Joe didn’t even give her a chance to decide.
 It leaves her cold that night.

 The lighting of the street lamps is surrounded by religious imagery and hymns.
-But later that night, Janie reveals that she feels Joe’s role as mayor makes their relationship strained and unnatural.
+But, later that night, Janie reveals that she feels Joe’s role as mayor makes their relationship strained and unnatural.
 Joe disagrees, saying she should be happy because it makes a "big woman" out of her.
 The conversation ends with Janie feeling lonely.

-Janie soon learns that being the Mrs. Mayor means being kept at a distance from the other women in town.
+Janie soon learns that being Mrs. Mayor means being kept at a distance from the other women in town.
 Instead of being friends with the local women, she is envied by them.

 Joe is also a bit of a town bully.
 He somehow has a way of forcing people to do things for him, like dig drainage ditches around the streets by his store.